madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Mandatory
 - Content guidelines: This field indicates the item’s media type, which will vary depending on if it is an interview, transcript, or image.
 Format will follow a controlled vocabulary, which will utilize a list of Internet Media Types provided by Dublin Core.
 - Applicable controlled vocabularies: Internet Media Types (MIME).
 Common values for this collection will be: audio/mp3; image/jpg, or application/pdf.
-- Mapping to Dublin Core: “Format” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/format/
+- Mapping to Dublin Core: “Format” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/format/"> Dublin Core Standards for "Format" </a>
 - Example: audio/mp3

 ## CollectionBuilder visualization elements